 Capturing A Wider Audience

 The shift from standalone cloud kitchens to a fully operational multi-brand kitchen was primarily to cater to a wider audience.
 The audience that a standalone cloud kitchen can cater to is limited as the menu caters to a single cuisine and a small audience only.
 In brick and mortar restaurants, menu changes can be made with time but the brand name remains the same.
-If an Indian cuisine restaurant aspires to add Lebanese cuisine in the menu, it will be difficult to disrupt the customer’s perception with the same brand name.
+If an Indian cuisine restaurant aspires to add Lebanese cuisine on the menu, it will be difficult to disrupt the customer’s perception with the same brand name.

 Multi Brand cloud kitchens removed this limitation by allowing multiple brands to operate under one umbrella brand.
 What worked for Rebel Foods, the parent company of Faasos, was that they disrupted their own business model – from a QSR model to a standalone cloud kitchen model and finally tweaking the model to diversify into multiple brands.
 All the cuisines being prepared by the same staff in a single kitchen.
-A multi-brand cloud kitchen utilizes the same infrastructure, the same staff and resources to prepare dishes of different brands under one roof.
+A multi-brand cloud kitchen utilizes the same infrastructure, the same staff, and resources to prepare dishes of different brands under one roof.
 This has been a productive move for brands like Faasos, which has cut down the food costs drastically while ensuring that they are able to capture a larger segment of customers.

 The Many Variations Of Cloud Kitchens

 Rising demand has led to cloud kitchens partnering with online food aggregators to create a larger diversified service network.
-As their business volumes grow, the cloud kitchen models will need to adapt further to provide value-added services.
+As their business volumes grow, the cloud kitchen business models will need to adapt further to provide value-added services.
 A major player in the online food delivery space, Swiggy, had launched Swiggy Access, an initiative to provide coworking kitchen facilities to restaurants who have partnered with them.
 Besides this initiative, Swiggy has two separate private cloud kitchen brands, ‘The Bowl Company’ and ‘Homely’.

 Staying Relevant Is The Key

 With newer opportunities and faster start-up time, many restaurants are now entering the cloud kitchen space.
 The competition is cut-throat for standalone cloud kitchens that rely on food aggregators for generating most of their revenue.
-While the economics of a cloud kitchen model is better than the traditional restaurant formats, there are many factors that are of utmost importance for the cloud kitchen businesses.
+While the economics of a cloud kitchen model is better than the traditional restaurant formats, there are many factors that are of utmost importance for the cloud kitchen business.

 With no storefront or physical brand presence, and hardly any customer interaction, the cloud kitchen strategy relies on understanding the customer preferences intuitively while keeping the food consistent.
 The only way for cloud kitchens to engage with their customers is through digital mediums.
 Since customers don’t know where the food comes from, on good branding and delivering the best quality in food and packaging is doubly important.
 In order to shut out the competition, the cloud kitchens model adapt innovation and powerful technology measures that support the economies of scale.